jonathan-annett/capture-monitor-to-desktop/README.md

 Windows Shortcuts With Hotkeys
 ===

-How you invoke the powershell script is up to you, but for your convenience`makeDesktopShortcuts.cmd` will create desktop shortcuts with hotkeys to catpure each monitor, without the need to install a hotkey manager like AutoHotKey
+How you invoke the powershell script is up to you, but for your convenience`makeDesktopShortcuts.cmd` will create desktop shortcuts with hotkeys to capture each monitor, without the need to install a hotkey manager like AutoHotKey

 AutoHotKey script